Unfortunately, it’s a fact of life that your credit rating will be an essential aspect of your financial dealings.

 -more options for what you can buy

-Then a broker like Carvine is a better choice than going directly to a lender.
+Then a broker like Carvine is better than going directly to a lender.

 Does Bad Credit spell the end of the road for me?